5.0 · 50 Google reviews +20,000 SURGERIES PERFORMED +34 660 658 276

 CONTACT SPECIALIST

-What is gastric peritoneal carcinomatosis?
+What is gastric carcinomatosis?

-Gastric peritoneal carcinomatosis is the spread of gastric cancer cells to the peritoneum.
+Gastric carcinomatosis is the spread of gastric cancer cells to the peritoneum.
 It is one of the most common forms of gastric cancer progression and has traditionally been considered a terminal condition.

 However, advances in multimodal treatment have shown that in carefully selected patients, the combination of cytoreductive surgery and HIPEC can significantly improve survival and even offer cure potential in limited cases.